hossomi/d2-cloud-stash/README.md

 #### Difficulty Waypoints

-For each act, this structure describes if the player has activated each waypoint, represented by individual bits in the same order as in game.
+Describes if the player has activated each waypoint in this difficulty, represented by individual bits in the same order as in game.
 For example, `0x0000000001` is the status for the Rogue Encampment waypoint.

 | Address | Type | Description         |